Estuary at Museum of London Docklands

 The miscellany of works in this show ensures that there is a balanced and comprehensive exploration of an open subject, from which everyone will find something that speaks to them.
 It is a reminder of the changing face of this country’s infrastructure, its natural landscape, and an insight into the Thames’s own resultant shifting importance.
 Estuary is a reawakening of our fascination with one of Britain’s great rivers.

-Estuary is at Museum of London Docklands until 27th October 2013, for further information visit here.
+Estuary is at the Museum of London Docklands until 27th October 2013.
+For further information visit the museum’s website here.